RobNel12/freds-sw/README.md

 ---

 ## FFA ZONES
-- Specific areas are marked for **FFA** (teleporters or map-marked).
+- Specific areas are marked for **FFA** (tp ffa/ffa2/etc.).
 - **FFA zones = Kill on Sight** (Faction-teaming is encouraged)

 ---

 ## FACTIONS (FFA ONLY)

-Factions are **optional** in FFA

 In FFA zones, you may **optionally** follow this faction system:

 - **SITH** – Red lightsabers only
 - **JEDI** – Blue, purple, green lightsabers
 - **NEUTRAL** – All other saber colors (yellow, white, etc.), the Darksaber, or any non-saber weapon.

-> Yes, weapons like the Voulge with glowing blades count as sabers depending on the chosen color.
+> Yes, weapons like the Voulge with glowing blades count as "sabers" depending on the chosen color.

 **Dress however you want**, but faction-themed outfits are encouraged in FFA.
 Makes it easier to identify who's who — and it just looks cool.